ktor-doc-jp/ktor-doc-jp/pages/clients/http-client.md

 ### Apache
 {: #apache}

 Apache is the most configurable HTTP client at this point.
+It supports HTTP/1.1 and HTTP/2.
 It is the only one that supports following redirects and allows you to configure timeouts, proxies among other things supported by `org.apache.httpcomponents:httpasyncclient`.

-* Artifact `io.ktor:ktor-client-apache:$ktor_version`.
-* Transitive dependency: `org.apache.httpcomponents:httpasyncclient:4.1.3`.
-* Supports HTTP/1.1 and HTTP/2.

 A sample configuration would look like: